drbean/edit/tsailin/2019APBR_english_proofing.md

 Descriptive statistics
 ----------------------

-On the general structure of manufacturing sectors in Taiwan, Hi-tech firms share one-fifth to one-fourth of total firms during 2004-2011, and SME dominates the form of manufacturers by 89% in TIS2 and 74% in TIS3 firms.
-The decrease in the percentage of the domestic market from 0.48 in TIS2 to 0.31 in TIS3 indicates that the export of manufacturing goods has significant shares of the manufacturing business.
-Low rates on B2C (0.25 in TIS2 and 0.21 inTIS3) suggest that most of the manufacturers sell their products to other business customers.
-On the development of contract manufacturing, from the two surveys, the total shares of OEM and ODM firms, 25% in TIS2, and 42% in TIS3 indicate contract manufacturing is the general business model and is increasing in manufacturing sectors of Taiwan.
-The OBM firms are growing in 2006-2010 from 14% in TIS2 to 34% in TIS3 as consistent as the statistics in the Industry and Service Census in Taiwan.
+A feature of the general structure of the manufacturing sector in Taiwan, high-tech firms represent one-fifth to one-fourth of the total number of firms during the 2003-2011 period, and SME dominates in size of firms with 89% in TIS2 and 74% in TIS3.
+The decrease in the share of sales held by the domestic market from 48% in TIS2 to 31% in TIS3 indicates that the export of manufacturing goods continues to acquire greater significance for the sector.
+Low rates for B2C (25% in TIS2 and 21% in TIS3) show that most manufacturers sell their products to other business customers.
+As for the development of contract manufacturing evidenced in the two surveys, the combined share of OEM and ODM firms of 25% in TIS2 and 42% in TIS3 indicate contract manufacturing is the general business model and is increasing in the manufacturing sector in Taiwan.
+The growth in the number of OBM firms over the 2006-2010 period from 14% in TIS2 to 34% in TIS3 is consistent with the statistics from the Industry and Service Census in Taiwan.

 Table.
 3 Descriptive statistics.